John Robin Inston

 Education Timeline

-• In 2013 I commenced my undergraduate study at Lancaster University studying Theoretical Physics.
+• In 2013 I commenced my undergraduate study at Lancaster University studying Theoretical Physics with Mathematics.

 • Between 2014 and 2016 I changed course twice, first to Mechanical Engineering and then to Mathematics with Statistics.